95jhack/Portfolio_Project/README.md

     * Libraries in use:
         * Pandas
         * Unittest
+        * Numpy
+        * OS
-        * ACTION - TBD
+        * Pathlib
 * GIT
     * I will be using this GitHub repo, and will be using my background with GIT to display my understanding.
-* Github CI/CD?
+* Github CI/CD
     * ACTION - TBD
 * Postman / Use of APIs
     * ACTION - TBD
 * Dashboarding Tool - Power BI
-    * Figma ---> ACTION - Develop a UI/UX
+    * Reporting File --> See presentation files directory
+    * UI UX developed using Figma
 * Python Data Visualization
     * ACTION - matplotlib
     * ACTION - Seaborn